jogetoss/marlowe-contracts-pack/README.md

 Although this can be imported into Joget as a standalone plugin pack, this works in conjunction with the [Cardano Blockchain Pack](https://github.com/jogetoss/cardano-blockchain-pack).

+This plugin pack integrates with the [Marlowe Runtime client via AWS Lambda as backend](https://github.com/input-output-hk/marlowe-lambda).

 > :warning: **This project is in early development stages and not ready for production use.**

 # Getting Help